divisiondeariza/data_challenge_2022/README.md

 # Dashboard for sales management

-o	Design Sales Management Dashboards containing KPIs and visual data representation that answer the following questions: o	Where does most revenue come from? – Geographical / visual representation o	Which Regions/cities pay more for transportation? o	What is the Average Delivery Time for orders?
-Split on product category (English) o	What is the Orders Average Review Score?
-By Region/City and product category o	What is the percentage of delayed orders?
-Can we relate that to the score given by customers? o	Which categories are most sold in quantity? o	What is the payment method distribution on number of orders and order value? o	What is the product and freight value by date? – separate view
+Design Sales Management Dashboards containing KPIs and visual data representation that answer the following questions:

+Where does most revenue come from? – Geographical / visual representation

+Which Regions/cities pay more for transportation?

+What is the Average Delivery Time for orders?
+Split on product category (English)

+What is the Orders Average Review Score?
+By Region/City and product category

+What is the percentage of delayed orders?
+Can we relate that to the score given by customers?

+Which categories are most sold in quantity?

+What is the payment method distribution on number of orders and order value?

+What is the product and freight value by date? – separate view

 ## Suggested KPI:
 •	# Total Orders, Total Sales ($)

 •	Top categories by price average
 •	Top cities by price average

 •	Order status (time taken for delivery)

 •	Payment type distribution

 •	Freight cost by item cost

 •	Product attributes

 •	Reviews written by customers (negative / positive)

 •	Geolocation dataset that relates Brazilian zip codes to lat/lng coordinates.

 Filters to be included in the dashboard:

 Timeframe: List of value – year / quarter / month / day

 Customer location/city: List of values - list of cities

 Hint: Use a Geo Json technology / Parquet files to show the Geographical / Visual representation

 ---------